About

 Dear PILON members and friends,

-In our previous webinar we heard from two senior prosecutors from Fiji and Samoa.
-It is now time to hear experiences from smaller jurisdictions, to better understand the broader Pacific story.
+Our first webinar featured two senior prosecutors from Fiji and Samoa.
+In this webinar we heard experiences from smaller jurisdictions, to better understand the broader Pacific story.

 Cutty Wase is currently the Chief Prosecutor of the Republic of the Marshall Islands.
 His career has spanned drafting and prosecuting in both the private and public sectors.
 Beginning as an Assistant Legislative Counsel he became RMI’s Assistant Attorney General, later taking on a Staff Attorney Position through the Micronesian Legal Services Corporation.
 Chief Prosecutor Wase will share the Marshallese experience of using special measures.